Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 It means, the scheme cannot be adopted by a non-resident and by any person other than an individual, a HUF or a partnership firm (not Limited Liability Partnership Firm).

-And this scheme cannot be adopted by a person who has made any claim towards deductions under section 10A/10AA/10B/10BA or under sections 80HH to 80RRB in the relevant year.
+And this scheme cannot be adopted by a person who has made any claim towards deductions under section 10A / section 144 of IT Act 2025 (section 10AA of IT Act 1961) / 10B / 10BA or under sections 80HH to section 152 of IT Act 2025 (section 80RRB of IT Act 1961) in the relevant Tax Year (TY).

 • A person who is carrying on any agency business.